nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 ## Simple Allocation Strategy

-Typically, there are multiple processes running on a computer, each with its own memory space allocated in main memory.
+Typically, there are multiple processes running on a computer, each with their own memory space allocated in main memory.
-It's the responsibility of the operating system to allocating memory for each process, ensuring that they don't interfere with each other.
+It's the responsibility of the operating system to allocate memory for each process, ensuring that they don't interfere with each other.
-One of the simplest method of allocating memory is to assign processes to a variably sized contiguous block of memory (i.e. partition) in memory, where each block may contain exactly one process.
+One of the simplest methods for allocating memory is to assign processes to a variably sized contiguous block of memory (i.e. partition) in memory, where each block may contain exactly one process.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/simple_allocation.png" width=500> |
 |:--------------------------------------------------------------------------------------------:|
 |                   Contiguous memory block allocation strategy <sup>1</sup>                   |

 When processes are created, the operating system takes into account the memory requirements of each process and the amount of available memory space to allocate a sufficient partition for it.
-After allocation, the process is loaded into memory and start its execution.
+After allocation, the process is loaded into memory and starts its execution.
 Once the process is finished, the operating system reclaims the memory block, making it available for other processes.
 If there is not enough room for an incoming process, the operating system may need to swap out some processes to disk to free up memory space.
-Alternatively, we can place such processes into await queue.
+Alternatively, we can place such processes into a wait queue.
 When memory is later released, the operating system checks the wait queue to determine if it will satisfy the memory demands of a waiting process.

-During allocation, the operating system must looks for a sufficiently large contiguous block of memory for the process.
+During allocation, the operating system must look for a sufficiently large contiguous block of memory for the process.
 There are many algorithms to do this, such as first-fit, best-fit, and worst-fit.
-First-fit searches for the first block that is large enough and stop searching once it finds one.
+First-fit searches for the first block that is large enough and stops searching once it finds one.
 Best-fit searches the entire memory space and finds the smallest block that is large enough.
 Worst-fit searches the entire memory space and finds the largest block that is large enough.
-First Fit and Best Fit perform better than Worst Fit in time and storage use.
+First-fit and Best-fit perform better than Worst-fit in time and storage use.
-First Fit is usually faster, though storage efficiency is similar between the two.
+First-fit is usually faster, though storage efficiency is similar between the two.

 ## External Fragmentation